rlosio/cscanner/docs/development/provider.md

 }
 ```

 This is very plain and simple and only serves to store the configuration relevant to your cloud provider.
 This
-configuration class will be filled in your cloud provider class later.
+configuration will be filled by the system automatically based on the config file.
+Note that the default parameter value
+has to be provided as a class reference to a subclass of `Supplier`.
+The supplier class can return the default value,
+and a couple of default classes have been provided.

 ## The connection class